jayakrishna123/progate-web-extravaganza/README.md

 3. Commit and Push the changes to GitHub

-4. Create a Pull Request with your changes by pressing the **New pull request** button on your repository's GitHub page and then pressing **Create pull request**
+4. Create a Pull Request with your changes by pressing the **Pull Request** button on your repository's GitHub page and then pressing **Create pull request**
 ![Pull Request Example](pullrequest.png)